plotly/plotly.github.io/_posts/plotly2/2016-10-04-how-to-add-a-subplot.md

  - title: Add Your Data to Plotly
    sub-steps:
     - copy: "The first step is to head to Plotly’s new online [workspace](https://plot.ly/alpha/workspace/) and [add your data](http://help.plot.ly/add-data-to-the-plotly-grid/).
 It's also a good idea to name your columns beforehand (either by [adding your data](http://help.plot.ly/plotly1/add-data-to-the-plotly1-grid/#how-to-enter-data-in-the-grid) using [Plotly 1.0](https://plot.ly/plot), or naming them in the CSV or Excel file that you're uploading), and [label your axes](http://help.plot.ly/style-your-plots/#step-6-axes).
-This will make it easier as you're making selections for a specific trace."
+This will make selecting specific traces easier."
       img: "![Import data](../static/images/graph-with-multiple-axes-with-excel/subplot import.png)"

  - title: Create a Plot
    sub-steps:
     - copy: "After adding your data go to GRAPH on the left-hand side, then 'Create'.
-Choose your 'Chart type', and add your traces using the X and Y dropdown (this section is different depending on the chart type)."
+Choose your '[Chart type](http://help.plot.ly/tutorials/)', and add your traces using the X and Y dropdown (this section is different depending on the chart type)."
       img: "![Subplot Trace](../static/images/graph-with-multiple-axes-with-excel/subplot xy values.png)"

  - title: Select a Subplot